Mobile Application Traffic Reveals Multifunctional Use Patterns in Parisian Parks: Supplementary Tables

-We next describe additional statistical tests performed for the insights gained throughout \autoref{sec:results}.
-The first test done sought to understand if the distribution of RSCA values across application categories was different within all parks in Paris, versus the remaining areas of the city.
-We first used a Levene's test to assess if the distributions variances were equal.
-With this result, we were able to properly select a t-test to validate if the distributions were statistically different.
-A Levene p-value below $<$0.05 lead to a Welch's t-test as the distributions had unequal variances, while a p-value above $>$0.05 lead to a Student's t-test (as we can assume the distributions had equal variances).
-Through the t-tests, we found that 4 application categories had a significant statistical difference in their preferences in parks versus the rest of the city: Games and News had p$<$0.05 and Music and Social had $p<0.01$.
+We next describe additional statistical tests performed for the insights gained throughout Section 2 of the main text.
+The first test seeks to understand if the distribution of RSCA values across application categories differs within all parks in Paris, versus the remaining areas of the city.
+We first use a Levene's test to assess if the distributions' variances are equal.
+With this result, we select a $t$-test to validate if the distributions are statistically different.
+A Levene $p$-value below $0.05$ leads to a Welch's $t$-test as the distributions have unequal variances, while a $p$-value above $0.05$ leads to a Student's $t$-test (as we can assume the distributions have equal variances).
+Through the $t$-tests, we find that 4 application categories have a significant statistical difference in their preferences in parks versus the rest of the city: Games and News have $p<0.05$ and Music and Social have $p<0.01$.
 All results are detailed in \autoref{tab:significant_dif_tests}.

-Next, we sought to replicate the previous experiment but with park clusters, trying to understand if each cluster had statistically significant application preference in them versus the rest of the city.
+Next, we replicate the previous experiment but with park clusters, to understand if each cluster has statistically significant application preference versus the rest of the city.
 The full results are presented in \autoref{tab:significant_dif_tests2}.

-Finally, we explored for each park clusters if there was a significant correlation between application preference and socioeconomic indicators.
-We calculated the Pearson correlation between values, and considered a statistical relevant correlation if p$<$0.05.
-Results are fully detailed on \autoref{tab:correlation_rsca}, with results commented on \autoref{sec:clusters_socioeconom}.
+Finally, we explore for each park cluster if there is a significant correlation between application preference and socioeconomic indicators.
+We calculate the Pearson correlation between values, and consider a correlation statistically relevant if p$<$0.05.
+Results are fully detailed in \autoref{tab:correlation_rsca}, with results discussed in Section 2.4 of the main text.